-As we expected the Mareth Line proved a lethal obstacle for Montgomery despite his unexpected "left hook" flanking maneuver.
-It is unfortunate that your brilliant success must be followed by a withdrawal.
-The pressure of Allied material superiority is becoming overwhelming, and Allied successes in the Gafsa and El Guettar sectors make further defence of the Mareth Line impossible.
-There is no choice but to withdraw to new positions in the interior.
+As expected, the Mareth Line proved a lethal obstacle for Montgomery, despite his unexpected "left hook" flanking maneuver.
+It is unfortunate that your brilliant success must be followed by a withdrawal, but the pressure of Allied materiel superiority is overwhelming.
+Furthermore, Allied successes in the Gafsa and El Guettar sectors make further defense of the Mareth Line impossible, and so OKH orders us to withdraw to new positions in the interior.